There’s Room to Grow Your Agriculture Operation or Agri-Business in Jefferson County Florida

 For more information on the Commercial Agricultural Classification, visit the Property Appraiser’s Office website.

-Large parcels of affordable land, transportation infrastructure connecting to major markets, and a workforce experienced in the agricultural industry make Jefferson County an ideal place for all types of agricultural enterprise.
+Large parcels of affordable land, low taxes, transportation infrastructure connecting to major markets, and a workforce experienced in the agricultural industry make Jefferson County an ideal place for all types of agricultural enterprise.

 After locating the right property, east of the Aucilla River and north of Honey Lake Plantation, rancher John Todd of Madison Oaks Farm began clearing the land and purchasing cattle.